DXersCommunity/dxers-site/content/en/docs/Resources/hcl_resources/hcl_dx.md

 ---
-title: "HCL Resources"
+title: "HCL DX (Digital Experience)"
-linkTitle: "HCL Resources"
+linkTitle: "HCL DX"
 description: >
   A collection of resources provided by the vendor aka HCL
 ---